Help! I have a toddler refusing to eat

 You’ve introduced solid foods and survived the mess.

-But parenthood has a new surprise for you: you have an extremely picky eater.
+But parenthood has a new surprise for you: you have a picky eater.

 We encounter this with many parents that have a toddler refusing to eat.
 Parents always ask us how to get a child to eat when they refuse?